alex02/custom-fields-snapshots/readme.txt

 = What kind of fields and data can I export? =

-You can export any field types supported by ACF or ACF Pro, including repeater fields, galleries, and flexible content, from post types, users and options.
+You can export any field types supported by ACF Free or ACF Pro, including repeater fields, galleries, and flexible content, from post types, taxonomies, options, users and comments.

 = How does the rollback feature work? =